Quark/cottage cheese starter culture

 Content cottage cheese starter culture

-- Produced in France.
+- Produced in Bulgaria.

 - No yogurt maker needed